MaaZiJyun/ePortfolio/notes_blockchain_technology/Cr_COMP5521_Chap_02_Number_Theory.md

 # Number Theory

-Number theory is a branch of pure mathematics that studies the properties and relationships of integers.
-It is one of the oldest and most abstract areas of mathematics, yet it has significant applications in modern fields like cryptography, computer science, and coding theory.
+Number theory is a branch of **pure mathematics** that studies the properties and relationships of **integers**.
+It is one of the oldest and **most abstract areas of mathematics** (so no need to be panic when there's something incomprehensible), yet it has significant applications in modern fields like <u>cryptography, computer science, and coding theory</u>.

 ![Alt text for the image](/images/_posts/Blockchain_Technology/COMP5521-L1-016.gif)

 # Part 1: Divisibility and GCD

-Definition: the ability of **being completely divided without any reminder**.
+Definition: the ability of **being completely divided without any reminder**. (整除)

 Explain: there are <Latex>a</Latex> apples, which need to be given to <Latex>b</Latex> people.
 As result, everyone has the same number of apples and **no apple left**.